kszenes/kszenes.github.io/_drafts/2024-10-21-Cheatsheet.md

 # Resource

-This post is inspired by ThePrimeagen's great [video](https://www.youtube.com/watch?v=hJzqEAf2U4I), which also introduced me to `cht.sh`.
+This post is inspired by ThePrimeagen's great [video](https://www.youtube.com/watch?v=hJzqEAf2U4I), which also introduced me to `cht.sh` resource.
-In the video, he combines `cht.sh` with `tmux` using a simple script.
+In the video, he develops a short script which combines `cht.sh` with `tmux`.
-Actually, if you are an avid `tmux` user, his scripts can be adapted with my command for a truly buttery smooth experience using the `cht.sh` facilities.
+Actually, if you are an avid `tmux` user, his scripts can be adapted with my command for a truly smooth experience using the `cht.sh` facilities.